 Traditionally, dirty rice was a poor man’s food.
 Locals filled it with all of the cheap parts of a chicken: the liver, gizzards, and heart.

 They then ground up those parts and tossed them into the rice, giving it a “dirty” appearance.
-In fact, a lot of people say that “dirty rice” isn’t authentic without the liver!
+In fact, many people say that “dirty rice” isn’t authentic without the liver!

-Your Cajun Rice should last about up to 5-6 days in the fridge, so you can easily cook and prep ahead for the whole week.
+Your Cajun Rice should last about 5-6 days in the fridge, so you can easily cook and prepare ahead for the whole week.

 This is a pretty classic recipe, but once you’ve mastered it, you can even change up the seasonings and really make it your own.